TheNamec/fsuae-amiga-themes/thenamec__a1200-synthwave__night/documentation/README.md

 [2.6] THEME SCALING AND POSITIONING
 -----------------------------------

-This graphic theme is hard-coded and tested for 1920x1080 Full HD standard resolution.
+This graphic theme is hard-coded and tested for 1920x1080 resolution.
 Amiga content is preset to specific `display rectangle` values corresponding to the graphic overlay transparency.

 This way I can achieve nice visual results with zero configuration, nonetheless this may introduce some negligible overscan and aspect ratio inaccuracies, because of the curvature shader and different PAL/NTSC output standards.